awojidetola/Udacity-Data-Analysis-ND/README.md

 The data was accessed for Quality and Tidiness issues and was cleaned for the same.
 The three datasets were combined into one master dataset and analyzed.

+## Patch and Porsey Papers
+In this project, the fictional paper selling company, Patch and Porsey is analyzed across its 4 regions in the United States.
+The database consists of 5 tables: Sales Reps, Web Events, Region, Orders and Accounts which are linked.
+The company is analyzed based on frequency of orders, properties of sales reps, web activities among others.